syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 <tr>
 <td>
 DocumentLoaded</td><td>
-tdis event is triggered after tde PDF is successfully loaded.</td><td>
+this event is triggered after the PDF is successfully loaded.</td><td>
 N/A</td><td>
 N/A</td></tr>
 <tr>
 <td>
 HyperLinkMouseHover</td><td>
-tdis event is triggered when tde mouse pointer is placed over tde URL.</td><td>
+this event is triggered when the mouse pointer is placed over the URL.</td><td>
 N/A</td><td>
 N/A</td></tr>
 <tr>
 <td>
 HyperLinkMouseClicked</td><td>
-tdis event is triggered when tde URL in tde PDF document is clicked.</td><td>
+this event is triggered when the URL in the PDF document is clicked.</td><td>
 N/A</td><td>
 N/A</td></tr>
 </table>